 My Excel productivity training explains this process.

-Notice in the plumbing diagram that we can use pivots with Data Models.
+Notice in the preceding plumbing diagram that we can use pivots with Data Models.

 However, Microsoft gives us only two ways to retrieve a Data Model’s data in Excel.
 We can use Pivot Tables, as the previous plumbing diagram shows, or we can use CUBE functions.

 Excel Database 3: The Data Model with CUBE Functions

 When we use the Power Pivot Data Model as our database we can set up formulas to return our data to either Excel Tables or directly to our reports, analyses, and so on, as you can see here: